New York University School of Medicine, 1978

 It is also known that variations in environmental input induce longstanding behavioral changes by affecting the methylation state of DNA.
 There is great excitement around these sorts of findings because it points the way to a biological understanding—invoking epigenetic mechanisms—of the relationship between adverse or favorable early environments and lifelong behavioral traits.

 Notterman's lab is engaging these issues through several collaborations with social scientists and pediatricians.
-The lab serves as the genomics/epigenomics resource for the Fragile Family and Child Wellbeing Study (FFS), based at the Woodrow Wilson School at Princeton.
-The FFS is following a cohort of nearly 5,000 children born in large U.S. cities between 1998 and 2000 (roughly three-quarters of whom were born to unmarried parents).
+The lab serves as the genomics/epigenomics resource for the The Future of Families and Child Wellbeing Study (FFCWS), based at the The Princeton School of Public and International Affairs.
+The FFCWS is following a cohort of nearly 5,000 children born in large U.S. cities between 1998 and 2000 (roughly three-quarters of whom were born to unmarried parents).
 The study is in its 15th year, and we have collected DNA from participants at year and 9 and again at year 15.
 This enables us to make detailed correlations between genetic and epigenetic states and social, behavioral, health, and demographic data.

 Using this information, his group recently showed that adverse early environments are associated with accelerated loss of telomeres by age 9 years, and that the extent of loss is moderated by genetic variants in serotonergic pathways.
 This is again consistent with the hypothesis that the products of these genes modulate the organism's environmental sensitivity and was featured in a commentary in Nature.
 Since early life telomere length is associated with both adult health and with lifespan, this research suggests a mechanism for the known effect of social disparity on well being throughout the lifespan.